hawkilol/TennisCC/README.md

 ### CourtVision Data

-CourtVision data, contains data that can only be obtained by high quality on court sensor like the Hawkeye system such as ball coordinates and speed... see [Courtvision data_dictionary](https://github.com/ryurko/hawkeye/blob/master/data_dictionary.md) for more info
+CourtVision data, contains data that can only be obtained by high quality on court sensor like the Hawkeye system such as ball coordinates and speed... see [Hawkeye scrap](https://github.com/ryurko/hawkeye) and [Courtvision data_dictionary](https://github.com/ryurko/hawkeye/blob/master/data_dictionary.md) for more info

 * `point_ID`: Character point ID
 * `set_num`: Set Number